NTPC Ramagundam: STAGE 1 (3×200 MW)

 This stage consists of three units (Unit-1, Unit-2, Unit-3) each with a generation capacity of 200 MW.
 The turbines for these three units were manufactured by The Ansaldo Energia Ltd.

 The construction began in the late 1970s and these units have performed well over a long period, setting many records regarding maintenance and generation over the other two stages.
 But stage (1, 2, 3) cwp motors are manufactured by BHEL and all motors are manufactured by Ansaldo.
 S-I coal mill motors are 240 KW and PA fans are 400 KW.

 The first phase of the project, a 800 MW unit, was inaugurated by Prime Minister Narendra Modi on 3 October 2023.

 STAGE 2 (3×500 MW)

-This stage also consists of three units (Unit-4, Unit-5, Unit-6) each with a generation capacity of 500MW.
+This stage also consists of three units (Unit-4, Unit-5, Unit-6) each with a generation capacity of 500 MW.
 The turbines for these three units were manufactured by Bharat Heavy Electricals Limited (BHEL).